Skip to content

 11) Interactive surfaces — REPL + TUI

-• mythic-vibe shell opens a minimal REPL that dispatches each typed line back through the full CLI stack.
-Handles /help, /quit, EOF, Ctrl+C; bare commands without a leading / work too.
+• mythic-vibe shell opens the companion REPL that dispatches slash and known bare commands back through the full CLI stack.
+It handles /help, /model, /model list, /model set <provider> [model], /quit, EOF, Ctrl+C; generic natural-language prompts run through the selected AI provider with copy-paste fallback, and bare commands without a leading / work too.

 • mythic-vibe tui (requires the [tui] extra) opens a Textual-based four-panel grid (status / verification / latest handoff / plugins) with a Recent Events feed below, r to refresh, q to quit, and / to open a filterable slash-command picker.
 From the picker preview, r or Enter runs a builtin slash command in a subprocess and shows live elapsed time + final exit code.